 I empathize with what Alex is saying about selective enforcement, but I also think that there's room for understanding extenuating circumstances.

-Given that he was just asked to speak before the first Red Sox game back after the city was terrorized by bombers, I think it's probably okay to enforce obscenity laws a little selectively in that case.
+Given that he was just asked to speak before the first Red Sox came back after the city was terrorized by bombers, I think it's probably okay to enforce obscenity laws a little selectively in that case.

 Alex is talking about a woman named Rosemary Lemberg, who was arrested for drunk driving on April 12th after her car veered into a bike lane, then into oncoming traffic, allegedly.

-The officer who pulled her over saw an open vodka bottle in the passenger seat, so this was what you call an open and shut case.
+The officer who pulled her over saw an open vodka bottle in the passenger seat.

 According to an article in the Austin Chronicle, the officer wrote in his affidavit that she was, quote, cooperative and polite, which seems counter to Alex's characterization.